An Interview With The Team Behind NatGeo’s ’9/11: One Day In America’

 Daniel, as a director, clearly this is a heavy responsibility to manage and tell these stories and to look at it from both the micro and macro point of view.
 What was your philosophy as you tried to manage all the complexities that go into such a massive project?

-Daniel: Once you begin work on a documentary it’s a journey.
+Daniel Bogado: Once you begin work on a documentary it’s a journey.
 You can’t just say two years in advance, “this is exactly what will happen.”
 The other end of the project — you need to allow the possibility of extraordinary things to happen in front of the camera and extraordinary things to happen in the edit, organically, as we find the correct way of telling these stories.
 But the most important guides for us were our contributors.
 Very early on, we realized the canvas of the whole series would allow us an opportunity to do something that a documentary that’s one hour long and focuses on one issue, as good as many documentaries have been, couldn’t do.
 We wanted it to be a landmark and be comprehensive, and you could bring all these stories together in one place, and craft them together to be part of a narrative.

 Early on, we realized that the archives that the team had been collecting was extraordinary.
 It was very, very watchable.
 They didn’t need to do visualizations or reconstructions or actors or anything like that.
 Just use the archives.
 And then, speaking to the contributors, just on the phone and reading oral testimonies, we realized that there was just so much power and eloquence and dignity, just them with their own words.
 So we just really wanted those two elements to be the pillars of it.
 And we just need to get out of the way.
 We just need to be invisible and just create a structure where you can place those things and make them work together seamlessly.
 That was our goal.